What is Hren?

 Horseradish is a plant that is related to the mustard family, with a long white tapered root.
-The root itself doesn’t have a smell, but when you crush or grate it, it releases a pungent smell that burns your eyes and sinuses.
+The root itself doesn't have a smell, but when you crush or grate it, it releases a pungent smell that burns your eyes and sinuses.
 Think wasabi, same kind of thing!
 Store bought horseradish is called Prepared Horseradish.
-That’s what I’ll be using for my recipe.
+That's what I'll be using for my recipe.
+While real horseradish is tastier, it's a bit of a pain to use.

-- ⅓ cup creamed horseradish mild
+- ⅓ cup creamed horseradish extra hot

 - 4 round large beets